 In parts of Kent, people are dying years earlier than they should.
-In our poorest neighbourhoods, life expectancy is nine years lower among males and six years lower among females, compared to the wealthiest areas.
+In our poorest neighbourhoods, life expectancy is nine years lower among males and six years lower among females, compared to the wealthiest areas, according to Fingertips.

 Thriving communities need all the right building blocks of health in place, such as good-quality jobs and homes, access to education, transport and healthy food, and adequate income and resources.
 Erosion of these building blocks causes instability in people’s lives and increases their risk of poor health.